qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/index.rst

   * Drag your sample info file into the box to upload your files
   * Your uploaded samples will appear under the "Files" section
+  * You can currently upload biom tables and .fastq , .fastq.gz, .txt, .tsv, .sff, .fasta, .fna, and .qual files

+    * *Note: You must include .qual files for the submission of .fasta and .fna files*

   * **Delete selected files**: Delete a file with the selected boxes
   * **Go to study description**: Link to the study description page